forderud/RunInSandbox/ComElevation.md

 ![DCOM_RunAs](DCOM_RunAs.png)

 ### Instructions to test
+* Run `TestControl.exe /regserver` from an admin command prompt.
-* Run `ComRunAs.exe {264FBADA-8FEF-44B7-801E-B728A1749B5A} "NT AUTHORITY\LocalService"` from an elevated command prompt to configure TestControl to be launched through the LocalService account.
+* Run `ComRunAs.exe {264FBADA-8FEF-44B7-801E-B728A1749B5A} "NT AUTHORITY\LocalService"` from an admin command prompt to configure TestControl to be launched through the LocalService account.
-* To test, run `RunInSandbox.exe TestControl.TestControl` from a non-elevated command prompt.
+* To test, run `RunInSandbox.exe TestControl.TestControl` from a non-admin command prompt.
 This will trigger creation of a TestControl.exe under the specified account.